fasheng/elfeed-protocol/README.md

 # Protocol Details

 ## fever (Fever)
-1. Fetch articles by the entry ID
+1. Fetch articles with the entry ID one by one by default.
+For some service that don't provide valid entry ID like FressRSS, just set `elfeed-protocol-fever-update-unread-only` to t as a workaround
 1. Support sync unread, starred(saved) tags, the starred tag name defined in `elfeed-protocol-fever-star-tag` which default value is `star`